-In current projects, I explore individuals’ unique relationship with gender roles, and how it may relate to their yearnings and aspirations.
+In recent projects, I explored individuals’ unique relationship with gender roles, and how it may relate to their yearnings and aspirations.
 Tricyclic Transform, started as as a photography and video-performance, evolved in a full-length solo queer musical cabaret show, exploring genderqueer identity through song and drag.
-It premiered at Brighton Fringe 2017, toured to Paris Dreams Before Dawn Festival in July 2017 and I’m interested in touring the show elsewhere.
-I also do short drag cabaret acts as Sebastian Marmite, the bedsit aesthete, and Miss Liliane, biologically challenged Drag Queen.
+It premiered at Brighton Fringe 2017, toured to Paris Dreams Before Dawn Festival in July 2017 and Brighton Pride official cultural program 2018.
+I also do short alt-drag cabaret acts as Sebastian Marmite, the bedsit aesthete, and Miss Liliane, biologically challenged Drag Queen.

 I hold a MA Digital Arts with Distinction from Camberwell College of Arts, University of the Arts London, and trained as a jazz and cabaret singer with Paul Sand.
 I show work in exhibitions, galleries, film festivals, clubs as well as traditional performance venues.
 I have exhibited internationally, including at the Royal West of England Academy, FILE Electronic Arts Festival (Brazil), Electrofringe Festival (Australia), Optica Festival (Spain & Argentina), Portland Experimental Film Festival and featured on the website of the Photographer’s Gallery London.